ALL ABOUT NITRO COLD BREW COFFEE

 Finally, as has been described earlier in this article, the nitrogen used in the making of the nitro cold brew is not affected by and does not react with the acidity or caffeine content of the brew in any way.
 It does act as a buffer to protect these components from some of the effects of oxygen.
 So in that way, it actually helps maintain flavor rather than hinder the quality of the final product.

-What Is the “Nitro” in Nitro Cold Brew?
-Is it Safe?
+What Is the “Nitro” In Nitro Cold Brew?

 As long as nitro cold brew coffee has been processed in an FDA permitted a facility that employs good manufacturing processes, and it is packaged in a fully sanitized, tamper-proof, Sankey kegs, cans or bottles then it is safe.
 Roasted coffee, as an ingredient, is very pure and stable in its roasted form.
 Although coffee beans are actually the seeds of the coffee plant and they often originate in undeveloped countries with less than sanitary conditions, the roasting process itself applies over 4000F of heat to the bean for several minutes which both cook the seed completely and also acts as a very effective kill step for any microbial pathogens that may have existed.
 The additional ingredients of inert nitrogen gas and highly purified water make for a natural and safe product.
 Bona Fide’s Craft Draft process takes it a step further in that we also include a full pasteurization step that takes the product to just under boiling for and the additional level of stability and safety.